pnp/copilot-feedback-bot/docs/setup.md

 ## Create Bot and Deploy Teams Bot App
 Note, that for all these steps you can do them all in PowerShell if you wish.

 You need Teams admin rights and rights to assign sensitive privileges for this setup to work.
 The bot app is just a bot that interacts with all/any Teams users - there's another Teams app for administering the solution that should be more restrictively installed.

+### Create Bot
 1. Go to: https://dev.teams.microsoft.com/bots and create a new bot (or alternatively in the Azure Portal, create a new Azure bot - the 1st link doesn't require an Azure subscription).
 2. Create a new client secret for the bot application registration.
 Note down the client ID & the secret of the bot.
 3. Grant permissions (specified below) and have an admin grant consent.

+### Deploy User Teams App
 Next, create a Teams app from the template:
-4. In "Teams App" root dir, copy file "manifest-template.json" to "manifest.json".
+4. In ``Teams Apps`` root dir, copy file "manifest-template.json" to "manifest.json".
-5. Edit "manifest.json" and update all instances of ```<<BOT_APP_ID>>``` with your app registration client ID.
+5. Edit ``manifest.json`` and update all instances of ```<<BOT_APP_ID>>``` with your app registration client ID.
-6. Make a zip file from "color.png", "manifest.json", and "outline.png" files in that folder.
-Make sure all files are in the root of the zip.
+6. Make zip-file of the folder with files: ``manifest.json``, ``color.png``, ``outline.png`` only.
+Make sure zip file has these files in the root.
 7. Deploy that zip file to your apps catalog in Teams admin.
 8. Once deployed, copy the "App ID" generated.
-We'll need that ID for bot configuration.
+We'll need that ID for bot configuration so the bot can self-install to users that don't have it yet, and then send proactive messages.

 ## PowerShell Setup for Cloud Components
 There is a script to deploy all the Azure components and configure them.
 Recommended you use PowerShell 7 or above.